amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/variables.md

 ## Overshadowing

-Variable declarations can be overshadowed - this means that you can redeclare the existing variable with different data type in given scope if you need to.
-Here is an example:
+Variable declarations in Amber can be overshadowed, allowing the redeclaration of an existing variable with a different data type within a specific scope if necessary.
+Here’s an example:

 ```ab
 // `result` is a `Num`